sinplea/watch-party/README.md

 npm install npm@latest -g
 ```
 2. YouTube API Key
-Add YouTube API env variables to a .env file.
+Add YouTube API environment variables to a .env file.
 (NOTE: these vars are exposed on the client.
 In production, these vars should be retrieved from a secure server).

 To get an API key.
-Follow these [instructions](https://developers.google.com/youtube/v3/getting-started)
+Follow these [instructions.](https://developers.google.com/youtube/v3/getting-started)
 ```sh
 echo 'API_KEY=YOUR_KEY_HERE' >> .env
 ```